ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/pull_request_drafts/pr_breaking_change.md

 <!--
-    These sections should part of the PR template for any breaking change -->
+    These sections should be part of the PR template for any breaking change.
+-->

 ### Release notes